dmedri/R-italian-lang/README.md

 If you're using R in Italian, on all the available platforms, your feedback is really welcome.
 To report us mistakes or better translated sentences, you need to:
 * open an issue on github (look at the header in this page!);
-* fork this repository, apply your changes and ask for a merge.
+* fork this repository, apply your changes and request a merge.

 ## Notes for R translators in other languages

-This repository could be easy adapted and used for other languages.
+This repository could be easy adapted/used for other languages.
 With minor settings will be ready to support your work with a new fashion, the best choice for this kind of collaborative work.
 Ask for support.